bnomei/kirby3-autoid/README.md

 **Force Re-Index**

 Calling the following line anywhere within your code (Controller, Template, Snippet,...) will force the `site()->index()` to be crawled again.
-It will not remove any entries from the AutoID-Index just add new entries.
+It will not remove any entries from the AutoID-Index (a SQLite file in the plugins cache folder) just add new entries.

 ```php
 \Bnomei\AutoID::index(true);